You must provide documents to support your application for this visa. As part of the visa application process you will need to use

 Police certificates for each country each person has lived in for a cumulative period of 12 months or more, over the last 10 years, since turning 16 years of age.

 Military service record or discharge papers for each person who is/has served in the armed forces of any country.
 Police certificates are also required for the countries of service.

 Each person who is 18 years or older can complete and attach the following documents.
 Providing this information with your application can reduce processing times.

-Functional English for each dependent applicant who is 18 years or older at the time this application is lodged.
+Functional English must be provided for each applicant who is a member of the family unit and is 18 years or older at the time the application is lodged.
 Evidence of Functional English can be provided up until the time the application is decided.

-If you will not be providing evidence a dependent applicant has
+If you will not be providing evidence that a member of the family unit applicant has

 Functional English, you should advise that you will pay the second instalment of the